JavierRosales/Pands-Project/README.md

 # G.M.I.T.
 # Lecturer: Ian McLoughlin

-# This project required me to research the well known Fisher's Iris data set, and provide my own analysis of it, which involves me to research and provide scripts of Python code to illustrate my findings.
+# This project required me to research the well known Fisher's Iris data set, and provide my own analysis of it.
+This will require me to research and provide scripts of Python code to illustrate my findings.

 # Project Plan.
-To start with I will be working at least four hours and up to eight hours a week on this project over four weeks.
+To start with I will be working at least four and up to eight hours a week on this project over four weeks.
 This should provide me with sufficient time to complete a very good project before the deadline.

 I will be first explaining what is involved when setting out to investigate a data set, and how you can back up arguments using scripts of code through Python and graphs which will illustrate and back up your findings.